xwl42/tp/docs/UserGuide.md

 <box type="tip" seamless>

-**Tip:** A student can have 0, 1 or more tags.
+**Tip:** A student can have zero or more tags.
-A tag should be alphanumeric with no space or special characters in between.
+A tag must be alphanumeric with no spaces or special characters.
 </box>

 Examples: